WinVector/rquery/extras/NarrowExample.md

     ## FROM (SELECT `a`, `b`, `c`, `a` + 1.0 AS `e`
     ## FROM `d`)

-Notice `dplyr`/`dbplyr` does not propagate the column narrowing in.
+Notice `dplyr`/`dbplyr` does not propagate the column narrowing back to earlier expressions.

 ``` r
 DBI::dbDisconnect(db)